davatorium/rofi/doc/rofi-theme.5.markdown

  * inputbar
    Packs: `prompt,entry,case-indicator`

-Any widget name starting with `textbox` is a textbox widget, all others are boxes that can pack other widgets.
+Any widget name starting with `textbox` is a textbox widget, all others are a box widget and can pack other widgets.
 To specify children, set the children property (this always happens on the `box` child, see example below):

 ```